LethaMasahiro/digital-garden-level-design/_notes/Methods/Game Design Document.md

 - #tools/non-digital #tools/digital

 ## Intent

-- mapping out your ideas of the game and sort them
+- Mapping out your game ideas and organizing them.
-- explore the WHY behind your game and always have access to it so you don't get lost in it
+- Exploring the WHY behind your game and maintaining access to it to avoid losing sight of the vision.
-- Guidance through the game development process
+- Providing guidance throughout the game development process.
-- map design decisions
+- Making informed design decisions.

 ## Problem

 ### General

-- With every project, it's important to document changes and descisions somewhere to always get back on track
+- In every project, it's vital to document changes and decisions to stay on course.
-- Communicating within a team becomes easier if the vision is written down somewhere
+- Effective team communication becomes easier when the game's vision is documented.
-- Documentation needed especially for Waterfall development methods
+- Documentation is particularly crucial for Waterfall development methods.

 ### Specific

-- Sometimes you lose the WHY after working on a game project for so long
+- Over time, it's easy to lose sight of the WHY behind a game project.
-- Where do you start?
-Do you need a guide that guides you through the process of designing a game?
+- Knowing where to start can be challenging.
+Do you need a guide to lead you through the game design process?
-- The entire team has to be on the same path and talk about the same things.
+- Ensuring the entire team is aligned and discussing the same concepts is crucial.
-- You might forget what you wanted to work on next
+- Ideas can be forgotten, causing uncertainty about what to work on next.
-- The more complex the game is, the harder it is to keep the concept in your head
+- As games become more complex, maintaining the entire concept in your head becomes increasingly challenging.
-- Publishers expect you to present some form of documentation together with your game (https://www.codecks.io/blog/2020/writing-modern-game-design-documents/#why-use-game-design-documents)
+- Publishers expect you to present some form of documentation together with your game (_Source: [link](https://www.codecks.io/blog/2020/writing-modern-game-design-documents/#why-use-game-design-documents)_)

 ## Solution Approach

-### General

-### Specific
-- Create a Game Design document where your concept, the reason for the game and a step-by-step guide on how to plan the game is written down
+- Create a Game Design Document that includes your concept, the rationale behind the game, and a step-by-step guide for planning the game.
-- All about making design decisions
+- Focus on making design decisions.
-- Always think about "what needs to be remembered and what needs to be communicated" (Schell)
+- Always consider "what needs to be remembered and what needs to be communicated" ([[Schell 2014 - A Book of Lenses]]).
-- There are many different kinds of documents specified for different roles, there's not THE game design document
+- Note that there are various types of documents tailored to different roles; there isn't a single standard Game Design Document.

 ## Application

 ### Input

-- first, you have the decisions you want to write down and communicate
+- Decisions you want to document and communicate.
-- Blank document that has to be filled
+- A blank document to be filled.

 ### Application

--  General guidelines for your documentation (https://www.codecks.io/blog/2020/writing-modern-game-design-documents/#why-use-game-design-documents):
+-  General guidelines for your documentation ([Why use Game Design Documents](https://www.codecks.io/blog/2020/writing-modern-game-design-documents/#why-use-game-design-documents)):
 	- Keep it minimal
 	- Documents become outdated quickly, so in case the document doesn't catch up, let the game be your document.
 Use it as a reference rather than as a separate document that gets forgotten quickly.
 	- Use it as part of your project management.
 Put all mechanics and designs along other daily bugs in your project management tool to integrate them in the process rather than handling them as separate tools.

-- A guideline of how a game design document can look like excluding marketing and business sections (https://dev.to/garrett/a-game-design-document-gdd-tutorial-that-will-save-you-time-and-energy-238n):
+- A guideline of how a game design document can look like excluding marketing and business sections ([A GDD Tutorial](https://dev.to/garrett/a-game-design-document-gdd-tutorial-that-will-save-you-time-and-energy-238n)):
 	1. First Page:
 		- Start with the name of the game
 		- Add your team's name